richmahn/en_tn/mat/front/intro.md

 * "For the Son of Man came to save that which was lost" (18:11)
 * "Woe to you, scribes and Pharisees, hypocrites! for you devour widows' houses, while you make a show of long prayers.
 You will therefore receive greater condemnation."
 (23:14)

 Translators are advised not to translate these passages.
-However, if older Bible versions that include this passage exist in the translators' region, the translators can include it.
-If it is translated, it should be put inside square brackets ([]) to indicate that they were probably not original to Matthew's Gospel.
+However, if in the translators' region, there are older versions of the Bible that include one or more of these passages, the translators can include them.
+If they are translated, they should be put inside square brackets ([]) to indicate that they were probably not original to Matthew's Gospel.
 (See: [[rc://en/ta/man/translate/translate-textvariants]])